-Starting with the Water - Brining Turkey
+Starting With the Water

 Before brining your turkey, check to make sure that it hasn't already been brined.
 Many turkeys these days are injected with a brine solution to add moisture.
 This includes kosher turkeys as well.
 Look for a turkey that is just a turkey with no other ingredients.
 These are frequently labeled as "natural."
-If you try to brine a bird with injected solutions, pre-brined, or packaged in a salty solution, you will end up with a turkey too salty to eat.
+If you try to brine a bird with injected solutions, pre-brined or packaged in a salty solution, you will end up with a turkey too salty to eat.

-To brine a turkey, you will first need a large,... nonreactive container.
+To brine a turkey, you will first... need a large, nonreactive container.
 This could be plastic, glass or stainless steel.
 Other metal containers will react with the brine solution and give the turkey a metallic flavor.
 One great trick is to use a large, food-safe sealable bag.
 Both Reynolds (Oven Roasting Bag for Turkeys) and Ziploc (XL Storage Bag) make very large food-safe sealable bags that are great for brining.
-Place one of these bags in a large stock pot.
+Place one of these bags in a large stockpot.
 This keeps everything together and makes clean-up easier.

-Next is knowing how much water you are going to need.
+Next, is knowing how much water you are going to need.
 To find this out, place the turkey, still in its packaging, in the container and fill the container with water.
 Since the turkey is basically hollow, you'll add a few extra cups of water later when you do the math.
 You'll then be able to figure out how much salt and sugar to add to the brine (see next slide).Continue to 2 of 8 below.

 02 of 08

-Measuring the Water - Brining Turkey
+Measuring the Water

 Once the container is filled, take out the turkey and start measuring the water.
 As mentioned before, the cavity of the turkey is hollow and will need to be filled as well.
 For a turkey under 16 pounds add two cups of water to your measurement.
 For a turkey over 16 pounds add three cups.
 This should be enough.
 It is important that the whole turkey is completely submerged in water, so make sure you have an inch or two at the top, above the bird.